Author: admin

 Installation view, Galleria Galica, Milan, Italy.

 Picnic on a mountain.
-We imagine ourselves to be guerrillas.

 I am walking on a minefield for aesthetic purposes.